 Stories of Champions

-> Tune into MPT on October 14 to watch American Graduate Day
+> Tune into MPT to hear more stories during American Graduate Day

 |Sarah Hemminger co-founded Thread to support Baltimore’s most at-risk high school students confronting significant barriers outside of the classroom.
 She has a passion for helping youth succeed in order to reach their highest potential by surrounding them with a cohesive ‘family’ of up to five volunteers.|